kartikeya-dimri/Linux-Performance-Tuning/CPU_Tuning/README.md

 ### SB → C1: Affinity Tuning (Hardware-Level)

 Spreading 6 processes from 1 core to 2 cores cut execution time by **49%** — essentially halving it, exactly as the resource model predicts.
 When all 6 processes share 1 core, each gets ~1/6 of the available compute time.
 With 2 cores, each gets ~1/3.
-The measured process finishes twice as fast.
+The measured process finishes roughly twice as fast.

 Context switches dropped only **0.9%** (2470 → 2449).
-This is expected: `SCHED_OTHER` still round-robins fairly across all processes on each core, so even with 3 processes per core instead of 6, there is still frequent preemption.
-Affinity solves the **resource** problem, not the **preemption** problem.
+This is statistically significant (p = 0.006) but practically negligible — a difference of 21 switches out of 2470.
+This is the correct and expected result: `SCHED_OTHER` still round-robins fairly across all processes on each core.
+With 3 processes per core instead of 6, there is marginally less scheduling activity, but the preemption behaviour is fundamentally unchanged.

 **What affinity does:** Gives each process more CPU time by reducing how many competitors it shares a core with.
-It does not change how the scheduler behaves toward each process.
+It does not change how the scheduler treats each individual process.

+**What affinity does not do:** Reduce context switches in any meaningful way.
+That requires a different tool entirely.

 ### C1 → C2: Scheduler Tuning (OS-Level)

 Promoting the foreground process to `SCHED_RR` (priority 99) caused context switches to drop **99%** (2449 → 24) and execution time to drop a further **62%** (22.3s → 8.5s).

 `SCHED_RR` belongs to the **real-time scheduling class**, which is fundamentally different from `SCHED_OTHER`:

-- A `SCHED_RR` process at priority 99 **preempts** all `SCHED_OTHER` processes immediately
+- A `SCHED_RR` process at priority 99 preempts all `SCHED_OTHER` processes immediately
-- It only yields when: (a) its time quantum expires and another equal-priority RR process is waiting, or (b) it blocks on I/O (which never happens in our CPU-bound workload)
+- It only yields when its time quantum expires and another equal-priority RR process is waiting, or when it blocks on I/O — neither of which applies to this workload
 - Background workers at priority 98 can preempt each other, but **not** the priority-99 foreground process

-The result: the foreground process runs almost uninterrupted (only 24 context switches vs 2449), which both explains the near-zero context switch count and the dramatic speed improvement.
+The result: the foreground process runs almost uninterrupted — only 24 context switches across the entire run, versus 2449 in C1.

-**The time improvement is larger than context switch reduction alone would predict.** This is because with `SCHED_RR`, the foreground process also **monopolises** its core — it does not yield to the priority-98 background workers at all (only to other priority-99 processes, of which there are none).
-So the time improvement comes from two combined effects: fewer context switches and higher CPU monopolisation.
+**Why execution time drops more than context switch reduction alone would predict:** With `SCHED_RR` at priority 99, the foreground process also monopolises its core — it does not yield to the priority-98 background workers.
+The time improvement comes from two combined effects: fewer involuntary context switches, and higher effective CPU time capture.
+Both are direct consequences of `SCHED_RR` semantics and are expected behaviours, not anomalies.

 ### The Two Dimensions Are Independent

 This is the core finding of the experiment:

 ```
                      Context Switches    Execution Time
 SB  (1 core, normal)    HIGH                SLOW
-C1  (2 cores, normal)   HIGH                FASTER    ← affinity fixes time, not ctx
+C1  (2 cores, normal)   HIGH (unchanged)    FASTER    ← affinity fixes time, not ctx
 C2  (2 cores, realtime) LOW                 FASTEST   ← scheduler fixes ctx (and time)
 ```

-**CPU affinity** solves the hardware resource problem: more cores = more parallel compute = less waiting.
+CPU affinity solves the hardware resource problem: more cores = more parallel compute = less waiting.

-**Scheduler policy** solves the preemption problem: higher scheduling class = fewer involuntary interruptions = smoother, faster execution.
+Scheduler policy solves the preemption problem: higher scheduling class = fewer involuntary interruptions = smoother, faster execution.

 A system suffering from both problems benefits from both fixes.
-They are not alternatives — they are complementary.
+They are not alternatives — they are complementary and target different layers of the Linux performance stack.

 ---